jobrapido/smart-app-banner/README.md

       new SmartBanner({
           daysHidden: 15,   // days to hide banner after close button is clicked (defaults to 15)
           daysReminder: 90, // days to hide banner after "VIEW" button is clicked (defaults to 90)
-          appStoreLanguage: 'us', // language code for the App Store (defaults to us)
+          appStoreLanguage: 'us', // language code for the App Store (defaults to user's browser language)
           title: 'MyPage',
           author: 'MyCompany LLC',
           button: 'VIEW',